 View energy-saving tips that can help make a difference in the amount of energy you use and money you save.

-- Hot water can be conserved by incorporating low-flow faucet aerators into your facility resulting in savings of 25 percent or more on your water heating costs.
+- Hot water from your faucet can be conserved by incorporating low-flow aerators into your facility resulting in savings of 25 percent or more on your water heating costs.

 - Scheduling heating and cooling needs with a programmable or Wi-Fi thermostat as part of your overall building automation plan can save you energy.
-Set the thermostat back by 10 F when the building is unoccupied for at least eight hours during the winter to potentially save 10 percent on heating costs.
+Set the thermostat back 7-10 F when the building is unoccupied for at least eight hours and save as much as 10 percent on heating costs.
+(Source: DOE)

 Natural Gas Energy Analysis

 - About 5 percent or more of steam traps fail each year, wasting energy and money.
 Coordinate with CenterPoint Energy a plan for assessing steam traps as part of your overall building and steam heating system maintenance plan, to ensure your steam traps are regularly checked with a professional steam trap survey to identify any failed traps.
-CenterPoint Energy has rebates available for the repair or replacement of failed traps.
+CenterPoint Energy has steam trap audit services available along with rebates for repair or replacement of failed traps.